 The problem is that without fibers your body absorbs the carbohydrates very quickly and let it enter in our blood as sugar.
 In consequence, we supply our body with “empty” calories.
 No wonder we feel powerless and in the worst case, we can accumulate a lot of unnecessary body fat.

 Evidence-based research has shown for many years that those who eat the fiber-rich whole grains on a regular basis live longer and seem to be overall healthier.
 This was proved again recently in an analysis published in the British Medical Journal.
 An international research group examined 45 studies in the context of whole grain consumption.

 While earlier research proved evidence that an increased whole grain consumption protects against cardiovascular diseases, type 2 diabetes, and weight gain, they now added the following results: eating 90 grams of whole grain products per day can already prolong the life expectancy and reduce the risk for coronary heart diseases, cancer, stroke, respiratory and infectious diseases.
 Check out in this context also my top 100 list of high fiber foods.

 4 more baking tips & tricks

-If a crispy crust is important for you (for us it is!) – then it’s critical to bake your loaf of bread in a “regular” baking oven.
-Baking in the convection oven might save you some time, but it won’t result in a crusty bread.
+If a crispy crust is important for you (for us it is!) – then it’s critical to baking your loaf of bread in a “regular” baking oven.
+Baking in the convection oven might save you some time, but it won’t result in crusty bread.

 2. What bread pan to use

-Here you are very flexible dependent on your preferences.
+Here you are very flexible depending on your preferences.
 I use 2 different baking pans.
 Both work perfectly for the whole grain bread.

 - When I want the bread slices to have a more rectangular form as seen above, then I use my “large” baking pan with 10 x 5 x 3 inches outer dimension.